 Renegade Fathead Club

 The Fathead (1991) was inspired by similar club shapes used by some early 19th century European and Russian jugglers.
-The flathead is constructed the same as the 95MM and 105MM clubs.
+The fathead is constructed the same as the 95MM and 105MM clubs.
 It uses the same maple dowel, handle, knob and shell weight.

 Advanced jugglers can easily handle these clubs in all types of juggling patterns, from five club solo work to nine club passing.
 The increased width of this club will make them slightly harder to juggle than the 95MM or 85MM in four and five club patterns.